joaopm33/fundspy/README.md

 ### Building the database

-Starting the database is pretty easy: just execute the start_db function.
-You can do this creating a file "start_db.py" in your local directory and pasting the following code inside it (or just download it [here](https://github.com/joaopm33/fundspy/blob/master/example_scripts/start_db.py)):
+To start the database you will have to execute the "start_db" function.
+You can do this by creating a file "start_db.py" in your local directory and pasting the following code inside it (or just download it [here](https://github.com/joaopm33/fundspy/blob/master/example_scripts/start_db.py)):

 ```
 from fundspy.fundspy import cvm_informes, start_db